-Three years ago, I sat on a rooftop in Catbalogan, Samar, with my boyfriend, my grandmother, and her sister, singing a karaoke song about a place you go when times are rough and the people who can help you move forward.
-Back then, David and I were two backpackers on an expat adventure, stopping in the Philippines to meet my extended family for the first time.
+Three years ago, I sat on a rooftop in Catbalogan, Samar, with my grandmother and her sister, singing a karaoke song about a place you go when times are rough and the people who can help you move forward.
+Back then, I was a backpacker on an expat adventure, stopping in the Philippines to meet my extended family for the first time.

 During that trip, we spent a week in Catbalogan, where my grandmother grew up.
 It coincided with the fiesta, and the city was draped in colorful flags.
 My grandmother led us on a tour of her hometown, including a local school, where the children swarmed around us—bright-eyed and curious.
 We attended mass with the community, we danced the cha-cha in their living rooms, we listened to their histories.
 We spent an entire day traveling from house to house to house, sharing in the festivities.
 Every family welcomed us with wide arms, sharing their feast (so much lechon!), their music, and their stories, and we left each one with a strong memory of everyone’s generosity, hospitality, and kindness.